 - Restrictions on imports – tariff barriers, quotas or non-tariff barriers.

-- Accumulation of foreign currency reserves and gold and silver reserves. (known also as bullionism) It was believed in the sixteenth / seventeenth century that the accumulation of gold reserves (at expense of other countries) was the best way to increase the prosperity of a country.
+- Accumulation of foreign currency reserves, plus gold and silver reserves. (also known as bullionism) In the sixteenth/seventeenth century, it was believed that the accumulation of gold reserves (at the expense of other countries) was the best way to increase the prosperity of a country.

 - Granting of state monopolies to particular firms especially those associated with trade and shipping.